Blacksuan19/website/_posts/2021-05-24-covid-19-forecasting-lstms-and-statistical-models.md

   - project
 ---

-# Introduction

 Since we have already analyzed all these datasets in the target countries section, we see that using the global dataset for all our modeling is the best option for a few reasons:

 - it contains data for all the countries we are covering
 - it has up to date data that includes the whole lifetime of the pandemic